Dr Vincent Ieni Olsen-Reeder

 Professor Te Kawehau Hoskins

-Dr Te Kawehau Hoskins (Ngāpuhi) is the Head of School at Te Puna Wānanga in the Faculty of Education and Social Work at the University of Auckland.
+Dr Te Kawehau Hoskins (Ngāpuhi) is the Pro Vice-Chancellor Māori, Waipapa Taumata Rau, University of Auckland, and Associate Professor at Te Puna Wānanga in the Faculty of Education and Social Work.
 She is primarily engaged in qualitative social and educational research in the area of the politics and ethics of Indigene – Settler relations, and multicultural and bicultural education.
-In particular her research interests concern the Treaty of Waitangi in educational governance, policy and practice that includes a focus on issues connected to School – Māori Community relationships and Māori community participation.

 Dr John Pirker